-If you're reading this article, then you're probably interested in the benefits of hiring an experienced Agile agency.
-Or perhaps you are wondering what it means exactly when an agency mentions Agile, and ‘how this methodology might improve our products’?
+If you're reading this, then you're probably interested in the benefits of hiring an experienced Agile agency.
+Or perhaps you are wondering how might methodology might improve our products?

 Let's start with Agile.

-Agile means: “[to be] able to move quickly and easily and able to think quickly and in an intelligent way” (Ref.1).
 If you think about your products - how do you want them to be delivered?
 Probably in a quick, easy, and smart way.
-But remember, easy delivery doesn't necessarily mean that the product is simple!
+Easy delivery doesn't necessarily mean that the product is simple!
 It means that you don't need to feel the pain points whilst producing it.
 So how do we go about creating a great product?
 And most of all - why Agile?

 Another term that you may have come across in relation to Agile is Scrum, a subset of Agile and a framework for Agile development.
 But why Scrum?
-According to the Scrum Alliance’s ‘2015 State of Scrum Report’, “the overall success rate of projects delivered using Scrum is 62%” (Ref.3.).
+According to the Scrum Alliance 'the overall success rate of projects delivered using Scrum is 62%'.
 If you'd like to read more, you can read the full report on the Scrum Alliance website.

 What can you expect from a Certified Scrum Professional (CSP)?

-I am a Certified Scrum Professional and this is what it means I can do for you.
-You can be assured that I have at least 3 years of a professional Agile experience, during which I served as a Scrum Master and/or Scrum Product Owner.
-The CSP must also have a certification in at least one of these roles (in my case, it’s CSPO).
-The CSP certification is a very involved process which requires the practitioners constantly improve their skills and to be up-to-date with new knowledge in their field.
-Many CSP's (including me) even run events or host coaching sessions in order to facilitate knowledge sharing within the community.
-Remember, the CSP is an experienced and active Agile practitioner who leads by exemplifying the Scrum values focus, courage, openness, commitment and respect.
-And this is what you can expect from me.
+- Knowledge.
+The CSP certification is a very involved process which requires the practitioners to constantly improve their skills and to be up-to-date with new knowledge in their field.
+Many CSP's run events or host coaching sessions in order to facilitate knowledge sharing within the community.
+The CSP is an experienced and active Agile practitioner who leads by exemplifying the Scrum values focus, courage, openness, commitment and respect.

 What can you expect from a Certified Scrum Product Owner?

-At The Cogworks, our Project Management Team consists of Agile practitioners who also specialise in particular frameworks.
+- Agile experts.
+Our Project Management team consists of Agile practitioners who also specialise in particular frameworks.
 Some work with Kanban and others with Lean.
 If you are looking for an XP passionate, we even have those too!
 And of course, Scrum is a particular favourite.
-We have one Certified Scrum Professional, and seven Certified Product Owners, and a stellar track record for delivering successful projects.
-What you can also expect from us is advice, coaching, and help.
-We keep up with the latest techniques by participating in the Project Management Institute and regular Project Management and Agile meetups.
-If you’re not sure whether Agile works for you - I’m happy to show you the benefits and help you discover how Agile can help you achieve your business objectives.
-Plus, you can expect a friendly environment with people who are committed to helping you create a great product.
+We have one Certified Scrum Professional, seven Certified Product Owners, and a stellar track record for delivering successful projects.

 If you are new to Agile and want to learn more about Scrum, I can't recommend enough Mike Cohn's and Mountain Goat Software blog.
 It is full of wonderful material to help you get started.
-Just be careful, because you can spend days reading it and you will only want more and more!
-If you are interested in speaking with me and my colleagues, please do get in touch.
-I am excited to embark on an Agile adventure with you!
+Just be careful, because you can spend days reading it.